Aredhele/Cardinal-Engine/README.md

 Because the engine was designed to create procedural voxel worlds, the code of the project has been quickly split into two main parts : Engine and Game.
-To achieve that, the game part is compiled separately into a plugin that can be registered and called from the engine.
+To achieve that, the game part is compiled separately into a plugin that can be registered later and called by the engine.

-The first thing to do to create a plugin is to create a class that will extend the engine plugin interface and implements virtual pure methods.
+The first thing to do is to create a class that will extend the engine plugin interface and implements virtual pure methods.

 Code